samuelcleo/responsive-layout-project/README.md

-# The earnest beginnings of a new skillset added to the entrepreur toolkit.
+# The earnest beginnings of a new skillset added to the entrepreneur toolkit.